Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/02-prepare-vial-for-cultures.md

 When using the Pioreactor with pumps, you'll be using the four luer lock tubes as influx and efflux.
 The tubes, which are identical lengths, can be moved up and down, and we suggest using this as a way to "label" tubes, and to control the maximum volume in the vial.
 This can be done before sterilization.
 Here's how:

 One tube can be pulled high up, so that about a millimeter is showing on the underside of the cap.
-This will be our air influx and efflux (recall that when liquid is added or removed, air is needs to be removed or added respectively to not create a pressure difference).
+This will be our air influx and efflux (recall that when liquid is added or removed, air needs to be removed or added respectively to not create a pressure difference).

 Two tubes can be pulled such they are aligned with the bottom rim of the cap.
 These two tubes will be the liquid influx tubes.
 For some operations, like a chemostat, you'll only be using one of these tubes, but some operations require more than one influx.